-For items 1 to 6 of the scope above: • Finnair's own reporting instructions as described in Finnair Plc's Sustainability Report 2019. • The Greenhouse Gas Protocol: A Corporate Accounting and Reporting sary to enable the preparation of the Selected environmental information that is free from material misstatement. whether due to fraud or error.
+For items 1 to 6 of the scope above:

+- Finnair's own reporting instructions as described in Finnair Plc's Sustainability Report 2019. - The Greenhouse Gas Protocol: A Corporate Accounting and Reporting Standard.

-For item 7 of the scope above: • The Greenhouse Gas Protocol: Corporate Value Chain (Scope 3) Accounting and Reporting Standard
+For item 7 of the scope above:

-• Finnair's own reporting instructions as described in Finnair Plc's Sustainability Report 2019.
+- The Greenhouse Gas Protocol: Corporate Value Chain (Scope 3) Accounting and Reporting Standard as applicable. - Finnair's own reporting instructions as described in Finnair Plc's Sustainability Report 2019.